Jeanette Wilson: Anti-science claims

-Elsewhere in the video, Wilson defends Donald Trump, saying "He's now my hero.
-He's one very, very smart man, and he's doing a hell of a lot behind the scenes.
-He's seen through [infectious diseases expert and coronavirus taskforce member] Anthony Fauci, he's sorted out the World Health Organization, he's stopping the 5G, he's stopping mandatory vaccines, all the key things that need to happen, he's onto it a lot more than most people realise."
+Wilson also said that God created a body with an immune system so she was not a believer in vaccines.
+Elsewhere in the video, Wilson defends Donald Trump, saying "He's seen through [infectious diseases expert and coronavirus taskforce member] Anthony Fauci, he's sorted out the World Health Organization, he's stopping the 5G, he's stopping mandatory vaccines, all the key things that need to happen, he's onto it a lot more than most people realise."